QuineDot/rust-learning/src/misc-default-param.md

 ## A warning about extending structs with a defaulted parameter

-Part of the motivation of defaulted parameters is so that one can add a parameter to a type where it didn't exist before.
-For example, as of this writing, [`Vec<T>` is really `Vec<T, Allocator>.`](https://doc.rust-lang.org/std/vec/struct.Vec.html) The `Allocator` type parameter did not always exist (and is currently only usable on unstable).
+Part of the motivation of having defaulted parameters in the language is so that one can add a parameter to a type where it didn't exist before without breaking all consumers of the type.
+For example, as of this writing, [`Vec<T>` is really `Vec<T, Allocator>.`](https://doc.rust-lang.org/std/vec/struct.Vec.html) But the `Allocator` type parameter did not always exist (and is currently only usable on unstable).

 By this point it's probably clear that more inference breakage than one